-Whole school athletics and cross country carnivals are held each year.
+Whole school athletics and cross-country carnivals are held each year.
 A swimming carnival is also held for students 8 years old and above.
-Successful students from each carnival, as well as the individual and team sports played, have the opportunity to compete at Zone, Riverina and State levels.
+Successful students from each carnival, as well as the individual and team sports played, can compete at Zone, Riverina and State levels.